Special hunting rules applicable in certain territories

 Small game hunting and black bear hunting with a crossbow or bow, hare snaring, small game hunting with a bird of prey and frog hunting are permitted, but hunting with a firearm is prohibited.

 White-tailed deer hunting with a crossbow or bow is authorized from October 1 to October 14 in 2022 and from and from September 30 to October 13 in 2023, and moose hunting with a crossbow or bow is permitted from September 24 to October 2 in 2022 and from September 30 to October 8 in 2023.

 Montagne de Rigaud territory (zone 8)

-White-tailed deer hunting is permitted during the crossbow and bow hunting season only.
-The territory is bounded to the north by the Outaouais River and the Lac des Deux Montagnes; to the east by the eastern boundary of Route 201 and Montée Lavigne and its continuation to Lac des Deux Montagnes; to the south by the southern limit of Chemin Sainte-Marie, Chemin du Deuxième-Rang and Montée Cardinal that runs to Ontario; and to the west by the Québec-Ontario border.
+White-tailed deer hunting is permitted using crossbow and bow during the seasons where theses hunting implements are allowed.
+The territory is bounded to the north by the Outaouais River and the Lac des Deux Montagnes; to the east by the eastern boundary of Route 201 and Montée Lavigne and its continuation to Lac des Deux Montagnes; to the south by the southern limit of Chemin Sainte‑Marie, Chemin du Deuxième‑Rang and Montée Cardinal that runs to Ontario; and to the west by the Québec‑Ontario border.

 A portion of the Canal de Beauharnois and the adjacent lands (zone 8)